 The minimum adequate number of helminths in individual control animals should be defined in the protocol.
 However, final conclusions regarding adequacy of infection will be made as part of the final report based on statistical analysis, historical data, literature review, or expert testimony.
-The range of bovine helminths (adults) that has been considered adequate to grant a claim will vary according to the species.
+The range of ovine helminths (adults) that has been considered adequate to grant a claim will vary according to the species.
 Generally, a minimum of 100 nematodes in individual control animals is considered an adequate infection.
-Lower counts are to be expected with Bunostomum spp, Oesophagostomum spp., Trichuris spp., and Dictyocaulus spp.
+Lower individual counts are to be expected with Bunostomum spp., Oesophagostomum spp., Trichuris spp., Gaigeria pachyscelis and Dictyocaulus filaria.
 For Fasciola spp. minimum counts of 20 adults are considered adequate.